Privacy breached

 By B. Mohan

-Privacy in Sri Lanka has seen a serious breach especially after the Ranjan Ramanayake and Swiss Embassy incidents.
+Privacy in Sri Lanka has seen a serious breach, especially after the Ranjan Ramanayake and Swiss Embassy incidents.

 In a day and age where privacy cannot be viewed as a singular issue in isolation, but rather as one encompassing almost all aspects of life, primarily due to continuous advancements in technology – the extent of which some of us may even be unable to fathom – we in Sri Lanka are unfortunately still in the nascent stages of this battle – that is, those who understand there is a battle to be fought in the first place.